SergeoLacruz/inventree-zebra-plugin/README.md

 media type and printer age.
 The printer head tends to wear out and the darkness value might need an adjustment from time to time.

+### Alternative
+You can also bypass the InvenTree template and printing system and directly create ZPL from the parts data.
+The printer knows best how to render the label and the print quality is best.
+If you are interested in this way have a look at the [inventree-zpl-plugin] (https://github.com/yellowcrescent/inventree-zpl-plugin) that does exactly that.